Māori parent representation on school boards

 What We Have Found

-Māori parent representatives on school boards has increased in the last ten years but changed little since 2013.
-The number of Māori parent representatives was higher in Decile 1 schools and changed considerably among school type.
+Proportional Māori representation on school boards has increased since 2010 but changed little since 2013.
+Proportional Māori representation was highest in Decile 1 and 7 schools and varies considerably among school type.

-The proportion of schools with proportional Māori parent representation on the board of trustees as at 1 December.
+The percentage of schools with proportional Māori parent representation on school boards as at 1 December.

 Why This Is Important

 Active participation by Māori parents in planning, development and delivery of education services will help to ensure that those services are appropriate and effective for Māori students.
-Māori representation on boards of trustees is one key mechanism for participation.
+Māori representation on school boards is one key mechanism for participation.

 How We Are Going

-In 2019, there were 2,036 schools with sufficient number of Māori students to expect at least one Māori parent representative on the school board.
+In 2020 there were 2,043 schools with enough Māori students to expect at least one Māori parent representative on the school board.
 This expectation is based both on the number of Māori students and the number of positions on the board.

 - Ministry of Education (2010).
 Effective governance - working in partnership.
 Wellington: Ministry of Education.